tuxops/yubienabler-macos/README.md

-authorization.yubi| authorization file with Yubico PAM enabled screensaver.dist| screensaver file as distributed in MacOS, for recovery screensaver.yubi| screensaver file with Yubico PAM enabled yubipam.sh|script to enable use of YubiKeys with PAM
+authorization.yubi| authorization file with Yubico PAM enabled screensaver.dist| screensaver file as distributed in MacOS, for recovery screensaver.yubi| screensaver file with Yubico PAM enabled yubipam.sh|systemwide setup for use of YubiKeys with PAM,
+|run after install of YibiKey software and MacOS upgrades